cobwebch/external_import/Documentation/Administration/Columns/Index.rst

 Description
-  This property can be used to execute a XPath query relative to the node selected with the :ref:`field <administration-columns-properties-field>` property.
+  This property can be used to execute a XPath query relative to the node selected with the :ref:`field <administration-columns-properties-field>` property or (since version 2.3.0) directly on the current node if :ref:`field <administration-columns-properties-field>` is not defined.

   The value will be taken from the first node returned by the query.
   If the :ref:`attribute <administration-columns-properties-attribute>` property is also defined, it will be applied to the node returned by the XPath query.